rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 chmod 440 /etc/sudoers.d/ansible
 ```

-It's time to enable and start vmtoolsd (the process that manage open-vm-tools).
-As this, VSphere will detect the IP address after the reboot of the VM.
+Now we need to enable and start `vmtoolsd` (the process that manages open-vm-tools).
+VSphere will detect the IP address after the reboot of the VM.

 ```
 systemctl enable vmtoolsd
 systemctl start vmtoolsd
 ```

-The installation process is finish.
-The VM reboot.
+The installation process is finished and the VM will reboot.

-## The provisionners
+## The provisioners

 Remember, we declared in Packer a provisioner, which in our case corresponds to a `.sh` script, to be stored in a subdirectory next to our json file.

-There are different types of provisioners, we could also have used ansible.
+There are different types of provisioners, we could also have used Ansible.
 You are free to explore these possibilities.

-This file can be completely changed, but we provide an example of what can be done:
+This file can be completely changed, but this provides an example of what can be done with a script, in this case `requirements.sh`:

 ```
 #!/bin/sh -eux